 “Under The Market Roof”, that sounds like the title of a great Canadian novel.
 Maybe it is, and that’s why I’ve never heard of it.

-Toptani Shopping Center at the center of the city is a shiny new multi-storied complex that offers all sorts of whatever you fancy.
-And it’s a nice place to hang out.
+Toptani Shopping Center, at the center of the city, is a shiny new multi-storied complex that offers all sorts of whatever you fancy.
+And it’s also a nice place to hang out.
 Better yet, why not hang out in the area directly behind Toptani Center, called Kalaya e Tiranës; The Castle of Tirana?
-It’s beautiful.
-With enough high-end cafes, restaurants and shops to keep your interest for many visits.
+It’s beautiful, with enough high-end cafes, restaurants and shops to keep your interest for many visits.

-Like I just mentioned, three times in a row, something that nobody can miss in Tirana is the vast array of restaurants.
+One prominent feature of Tirana that is impossible to not notice, is the vast array of restaurants.
 There are a lot of restaurants and cafes in Tirana.
-Actually, all of Albania has a surprising number of restaurants, some in the most unlikely places.
+Actually, all of Albania has a surprising number of them, some in the most unlikely places.
 And most of them are great.
 In fact, the best pizza I’ve ever eaten was, not in Italy, but in Tirana, at Season Restaurant at Pazari i Ri.
 Absolutely epic.

 Although far from being appreciated by Albanians, we really liked the Eggs Benny breakfasts at Stephen Center, also in Pazari i Ri.
-Just like at home.
+They do it just like at home.
 We enjoyed an American Thanksgiving there as well, which was quite nice.
 To complement the delicious comfort food of Stephen’s Center, their service is exceptionally good as well, which is not always the case in Albania.
 You eventually get used to that, or you just hunt around until you find the places with excellent service.

 And although it’s got many crap reviews, mostly due to atrocious service, Sakura Sushi Bar did prepare great Japanese food for us.
 Probably because we were one of three occupied tables during our visit.
 So the service was only poor, not terrible.